spencerjirehcebrian/Ratio-Creatives-Startup/README.md

 - fix quantity on checkout not working for multiple same item
 - move order to delivery - when the frontend is done
-- analysis per month add - order date add feauture.
+- analysis per month add
+  - checkout date-timestamp
+  - get last month - get current month analysis